Shake It Off: Cover versions and usage in media

 "Shake It Off" was covered by Reese Witherspoon (left) in the film Sing (2016) and Lupita Nyong'o in Little Monsters (2019).

 Many musicians have covered "Shake It Off".
-Labrinth covered it at BBC Radio 1's Live Lounge September 20, 2014, and Charli XCX performed a punk rock–inspired version at BBC Radio 1's Live Lounge on February 10, 2015; the latter version was nominated for Best Cover Song at the 2015 mtvU Woodie Awards.
+Labrinth covered it at BBC Radio 1's Live Lounge September 20, 2014, and Charli XCX performed a punk rock-inspired version at BBC Radio 1's Live Lounge on February 10, 2015; the latter version was nominated for Best Cover Song at the 2015 mtvU Woodie Awards.
 Ryan Adams covered "Shake It Off" for his track-by-track interpretation of Swift's 1989, released in September 2015.
 Adams said that Swift's 1989 helped him cope with emotional hardships and that he wanted to interpret the songs from his perspective "like it was Bruce Springsteen's Nebraska".
-His version of "Shake It Off" incorporates acoustic instruments and a thumping drum line that critics found reminiscent of the drums on Bruce Springsteen's 1985 song "I'm on Fire".
-Coldplay covered "Shake It Off" during their Music of the Spheres World Tour shows at Ernst-Happel-Stadion in Vienna, Austria, on August 22 and 24, 2024, as a tribute to the three cancelled shows of Swift's the Eras Tour following the uncovering of a terror plot.
+His version of "Shake It Off" incorporates acoustic instruments and a thumping drum line that critics found reminiscent of the drums on Springsteen's 1985 song "I'm on Fire".
+Coldplay covered "Shake It Off" during their Music of the Spheres World Tour shows in Vienna, Austria, on August 22 and 24, 2024, as a tribute to the three cancelled shows of Swift's Eras Tour following the uncovering of a terror plot.

 "Shake It Off" has been parodied and adapted into other mediums.
 In an April 2015 episode of Lip Sync Battle, the actor Dwayne Johnson lip synced to "Shake It Off" and Bee Gees' "Stayin' Alive" (1977) in a battle against Jimmy Fallon, and won.
-The title of "Chris Has Got a Date, Date, Date, Date, Date", a Family Guy episode featuring a fictionalized character of Swift aired on November 6, 2016, is a pun on the lyrics of "Shake It Off".
+The title of "Chris Has Got a Date, Date, Date, Date, Date", a Family Guy episode featuring a fictionalized character of Swift and aired on November 6, 2016, is a pun on the lyrics of "Shake It Off".
 The actress Reese Witherspoon and the comedian Nick Kroll performed an EDM-influenced version for the soundtrack to the musical animated film Sing (2016).
-"Shake It Off" was also sung by the Mexican–Kenyan actress Lupita Nyong'o on a ukulele in the comedy film Little Monsters (2019).
+"Shake It Off" was also sung by the actress Lupita Nyong'o on a ukulele in the comedy film Little Monsters (2019).
 A cover by the cast of the 2020 television series Zoey's Extraordinary Playlist was featured in the final episode of its second season.
 "Weird Al" Yankovic covered "Shake It Off" as the final song of his 2024 polka medley "Polkamania!".